-Cable Your N600 Wireless Modem Router
+Cable Your N750 Wireless Modem Router

 DO not stack equipment, or place equipment in tight spaces, or in drawers.
-Be sure your equipment is surrounded by at least 2 inches of air space.
+Be sure that your equipment is surrounded by at least 2 inches of air space.
 The unit should not be wall mounted.

-The installation guide that came in the box has a cabling diagram on the first page.
+The installation guide that came in the box has a cabling diagram on the second page.